 Nashville tuning may not be something you typically associate with the baritone guitar.
 However, in this video, virtuoso Pat Metheny beautifully demonstrates what his half Nashville alternative tuning can offer to baritone players.

-Please reply with your comments, thoughts, questions or links to your musical experiments with half Nashville tuning.
+Thanks for reading this article.
+Please reply with your comments, thoughts, questions, or links to your musical experiments with half Nashville tuning.

 Finally, please take a moment to check out our full list of acoustic baritone reviews or our full list of electric baritone reviews.